 #4: Accent Tables

 In larger projects, the remaining stone pieces also are larger in size and shape.
-It proffers decent opportunities to create small but beautiful stone furniture pieces by mixing woods or metals with it.
+It proffers decent opportunities to create small but beautiful stone furniture pieces by mixing woods, metals, or glass tops with it.

 It demands the active participation of your stone fabricator as well as a carpenter or metal welder to yield useful objects out of the wastes.